 - Almond Essence 38ml £0.79

-As this is the fourth time we have made this cake, we clearly love it.
+As this is the sixth time we have made this cake, we clearly love it.
 I have always made it with Freddie so it is a nice family tradition of ours now.

 However, I am truly shocked at the cost, so whether we will continue this tradition I am not sure.
 Freddie doesn’t eat it anyway!

 The Mary Berry Christmas Collection book is our staple at Christmas time and ALL of our Christmas cooking and baking comes out of this amazing book.